 This represented 1.5% of British Airways’ 2017 annual turnover, which many still considered lenient at the time, given that the GDPR gives regulators the authority to issue fines of up to 4% of annual global turnover.

 However, after reviewing testimony from British Airways and taking account of the economic damaged caused by COVID-19, the ICO reduced the penalty by almost 90%.

 A landmark GDPR case

-Now that the first GDPR fine has arrived, we expect a steady stream to follow.
-They won’t all be as astronomical as the British Airways incident, but they will all be significant relative to the organisation’s size.
+Now that GDPR fines are being finalised, a steady stream will follow.
+They won’t all be as astronomical as the British Airways one, but they will all be significant relative to the organisation’s size.

 If you had any doubt that the GDPR wasn’t something you need to worry about, this is the time to face the facts.

 Data protection and privacy have become crucial issues in modern business, and organisations must address them if they are to avoid data breaches and unhappy customers.

 A version of this blog was originally published on 9 July 2019.